-Panzanella is a celebration of the best tomatoes, basil and olive oil you can bring to the table.
-Simple, classic ingredients come together to make a sensational salad.
+Traditional Panzanella Salad is a simple celebration of the best tomatoes, basil and olive oil you can bring to the table.
+Classic ingredients enthusiastically come together to make a sensational salad.
 My kind of summer eating.

 I can’t even coordinate the whole sequence of the damn HRT patches.
 I am now today on my last but one patch.
 This one I have just realised was stuck on the wrong way last night.
 How did I do that???
 My pyjamas had apparently been getting a new lease of life and the one remaining patch is the wrong kind ( you alternate between different hormone patches).
 So somewhere along the fuzzy line I stuck the wrong one on on the right day…… I have been ringing the doctor since 8.30 this morning and still can’t get through as we approach 10.15.
 So it may all have been for nothing come the weekend, if I can’t renew my stash.
 What if it’s like when you start plucking your eyebrows or shaving your legs and it comes back with nuclear strength.
 I could have a full beard by Monday…….